Foo-Manroot/foo-manroot.github.io/_posts/2018-10-14-cybercamp-medium.markdown

 (...)
 ```

-YAY!, After around 10 minutes we get the key: `iw4108604`.
+YAY!
+After around 10 minutes we get the key: `iw4108604`.
 Now it's time to decrypt the
 capture file.
 Again, we can do it in multiple ways (doing it from within Wireshark would
 be an easy option).
 In this case, we're going to use another tool from the _aircrack-ng_
 suite: `airdecap-ng`.